hashemialii/hashemialii/README.md

 - 🔭 I’m currently working on **PostgreSQL** and **Grafana** while improving my **Python** and **Django** skills
 - 🌱 I’m learning more about **data processing**, **optimization techniques**, and **AI/ML**
-- 💬 Ask me about Python, Django, PostgreSQL, or AI/ML
+- 💬 Ask me about Python, Django, PostgreSQL, Grafana, or AI/ML

 ## Connect with Me